 Still others wonder, “Why do I keep bonding to the wrong isoDOPES?”
 (That was my attempt at a chemistry pun.
 You see I combined the word isotope with looser… I mean looser with dope…. no … well, you know what I mean.)

-If possible, I’d like to set you free from such concerns, because dating for chemistry is as dangerous a senile science teacher.
+If possible, I’d like to set you free from such concerns, because dating just for chemistry is as dangerous as a senile science teacher.

 Instead of chemistry, you want to gauge your date’s level of commitment.